-Every Nexus output — in every workspace — is built from these six components.
+Every Nexus output — across every workspace, every regulatory domain — is built from these six structural components.

 Together they turn a one-sentence query into a complete, citation-backed, computation-ready work product.